The Sales Memorandum is a key document in the business sale process. It’s the written review of the business that prospective buyers seek.

 1. Inputs to the Sales Memorandum

 ExitAdviser’s Sales Memorandum tool takes a practical approach designed to make completion of this important document as easy as possible for you.
-There’s a specific How-to Guide to explain how to use the tool, so here we concentrate on gathering the right information inputs.
+There’s a specific guide to explain how to use the tool, so here we concentrate on gathering the right information inputs.

 It’s important to pay particular attention to the following parts of the Sales Memorandum.